hamari-agency/aero-commerce-docker/README.md

 ## How to run artisan commands from outside the container:

-For example to view a list of all available Artisan commands from outside the container, run `docker exec -it php php artisan list`.
+For example to view a list of all available Artisan commands from outside the container, run `docker exec -it aero_php php artisan list`.

-Or to re-index Elasticsearch, run `docker exec -it php php artisan aero:search:rebuild`.
+Or to re-index Elasticsearch, run `docker exec -it aero_php php artisan aero:search:rebuild`.

 ## MailHog